 Guanglei Hong is Professor in the Comparative Human Development Department and the Committee on Education at the University of Chicago.
 She is the Inaugural Chair of the University-wide Committee on Quantitative Methods in Social, Behavioral, and Health Sciences.
 Dr. Hong develops and applies causal inference theories and methods for evaluating educational and social policies and programs in multi-level, longitudinal settings.
-Her work is currently focused on developing concepts and methods for analyzing causal mediation mechanisms in multisite randomized trials (Qin & Hong, 2017; Qin et al, 2019).
-She has published a number of studies on math instruction in which she creatively applied new methods for evaluating multivalued treatments (Garrett & Hong, 2017) and time-varying treatments (Hong & Raudenbush, 2008) and for conducting causal mediation analysis (Hong & Nomi, 2012).
+Her work is currently focused on developing concepts and methods for analyzing causal mediation mechanisms in multisite randomized trials.
+She has published a number of studies on math instruction in which she creatively applied new methods for evaluating multivalued treatments and time-varying treatments and for conducting causal mediation analysis.
 Her research monograph “Causality in a Social World: Moderation, Mediation, and Spill-over” (2015) clarifies for applied researchers the theoretical concepts of moderated effects, mediated effects, and spill-over effects.
 It systematically introduces innovative statistical strategies for investigating these causal effects and aims to make them readily accessible to a broad audience.
 Her other publications have appeared in top-tier statistics, education, and psychology journals.
 She was Guest Editor for the Journal of Research on Educational Effectiveness special issue on the statistical approaches to studying mediator effects in education research published in 2012.
+She has served multiple times as the methodological expert on the IES Mathematics and Science review panel.
 She and her colleagues have developed several software programs for causal inference and for causal mediation analysis.
 She has received research funding from the National Science Foundation, the Institute of Education Sciences of the U.S. Department of Education, the William T. Grant Foundation, the Spencer Foundation, and the Social Sciences and Humanities Research Council of Canada.
-She has served multiple times as the methodological expert on the IES Mathematics and Science review panel.
+She is recipient of a 2021 John Simon Guggenheim Memorial Foundation Fellowship.

 Stephen W. Raudenbush is Lewis-Sebring Distinguished Service Professor in the Department of Sociology at the University of Chicago, Chair of the Committee on Education and a member of the National Academy of Sciences.
 He is interested in statistical models for child and youth development within social settings such as classrooms, schools, and neighborhoods.
 He is best known for his work developing hierarchical linear models, with broad applications in the design and analysis of longitudinal and multilevel research.
 He is currently studying the development of math skills in early childhood, elementary school, and high school.
 The focus of this work is on tailoring instruction to individual differences in skills with the aim of reducing social inequality in math achievement.
 Raudenbush and colleagues have developed a new preschool intervention known as “Longitudinally Adaptive Instruction and Assessment in Pre-School Mathematics” (Carrazza, Dulaney, Levine, Sorokin, and Raudenbush, 2019).
 A randomized trial of this intervention produced a large and significant positive effect on children’s numerical learning.
 Raudenbush and colleagues have also recently published a book entitled The Ambitious Elementary School” (McGhee-Hassrick, Raudenbush, and Rosen, 2017) that applies a similar approach at the elementary school.
 A randomized lottery study showed large effects and lasting of this approach on math learning.
 At the high school level, Nomi and Raudenbush (2016) evaluated the impact of “Double Dose Algebra” in Chicago’s public high schools using a regression discontinuity design.
 They have followed those students into and through college.
 Remarkably, receiving Double-Dose algebra in 9th grade in 2003 significantly and substantially increased high-school and college graduation rates.
 All of these studies used hierarchical linear models (developed by Raudenbush and Bryk, 2002).
 Together, they give evidence that tailoring instruction and expanding instructional time has substantial potential to improve math learning and reduce inequality, and these efforts pay at each epoch of the child’s school career.